Jerry Lee Lewis: Later career

-In 1979, Lewis switched record labels to Elektra and produced the critically acclaimed Jerry Lee Lewis, although sales were disappointing.
+In 1979, Lewis switched to the Elektra label, and produced the critically acclaimed Jerry Lee Lewis, although sales were disappointing.
 In 1986, Lewis was one of the inaugural inductees into the Rock and Roll Hall of Fame.
-Although looking frail after several hospitalizations due to stomach problems, Lewis was responsible for beginning an unplanned jam at the end of the evening, which was eventually incorporated into all future events.
-That year, he returned to Sun Studio in Memphis to team up with Orbison, Cash, and Perkins along with longtime admirers like John Fogerty to create the album Class of '55.
+Although looking frail after several hospitalizations due to stomach problems, Lewis was responsible for beginning an unplanned jam at the end of the evening, which was incorporated into all future events.
+That year, he returned to Sun Studio in Memphis to team up with Orbison, Cash, and Perkins along with longtime admirers including John Fogerty to create the album Class of '55.

 In 1989, a major motion picture based on his early life in rock and roll, Great Balls of Fire!, brought him back into the public eye, especially when he decided to re-record all his songs for the movie soundtrack.
 The film was based on the book by Lewis's ex-wife, Myra Gale Lewis, and starred Dennis Quaid as Lewis, Winona Ryder as Myra, and Alec Baldwin as Jimmy Swaggart.
-The movie focuses on Lewis's early career and his relationship with Myra and ends with the scandal of the late 1950s.
-A year later, in 1990, Lewis made minor news when a new song he recorded called "It Was the Whiskey Talkin' (Not Me)" was included in the soundtrack to the hit movie Dick Tracy.
+The movie focuses on Lewis's early career and his relationship with Myra, and ends with the scandal of the late 1950s.
+A year later, Lewis made minor news when a new song he recorded called "It Was the Whiskey Talkin' (Not Me)" was included in the soundtrack to the hit movie Dick Tracy.
 The song is also heard in the movie, playing on the radio.
 The public downfall of his cousin, televangelist Jimmy Swaggart around the same time, resulted in more adverse publicity to a troubled family.
 Swaggart is also a piano player, as is another cousin, country music star Mickey Gilley.
-All three listened to the same music in their youth and frequented Haney's Big House, the Ferriday club that featured black blues acts.
+All three listened to the same music in their youth, and frequented Haney's Big House, the Ferriday club that featured Black blues acts.
 Lewis and Swaggart had a complex relationship over the years.

 In 1998, Lewis toured Europe with Chuck Berry and Little Richard.
-On February 12, 2005, he was given a Lifetime Achievement Award by The Recording Academy.
+On February 12, 2005, he was given a Lifetime Achievement Award by the Recording Academy.
 On September 26, 2006, a new album titled Last Man Standing was released, featuring many of rock and roll's elite as guest stars.
 Receiving positive reviews, the album charted on four different Billboard charts, including a two-week stay at number one on the Indie charts.
 A DVD entitled Last Man Standing Live, featuring concert footage with many guest artists, was released in March 2007.